vidhyavasan07/Curb-Deforestation-using-oneAPI/README.md

 https://devmesh.intel.com/projects/curb-deforestation-using-intel-oneapi

-# Aim of the project:
+# Goal of the project:
 ✅Through this project there will be 10-15% increase in number of trees per year.
 If this project is used efficiently it may also lead to huge increase in percentage of trees.